YU000jp/show-weekday-and-week-number/readme.md

 - Relation
   1. Localize day of the week in journal links > For languages other than English.
 Split to [Flexible date format plugin](https://github.com/YU000jp/logseq-plugin-flex-date-format)
+  1. The journal template is not applied when opening an old date single page
+     > Use the 'Completion of journal template' feature in [Default Template plugin](https://github.com/YU000jp/logseq-plugin-default-template).

 ## Contribution / Prior art / Credit